Paper Doll Explains Your Health Insurance Explanation of Benefits

 Let’s say your deductible is $1000 and your out-of-pocket maximum is $5000.
 That means that until you hit your deductible (and paid $1000) you will pay providers whatever your insurance policy says you must pay up to that amount.
 That includes co-pays and co-insurance for doctors, pharmacies, and everyone else.

-Once you’ve paid $1000 (either in one lump sum or in a bunch payments), your insurance kicks in, and from the next dollar of medical expenses (so, $1001) up to $5000 (your out-of-pocket maximum), your insurance company will pay a percentage (often 80%) and you’ll only be responsible for the remaining (usually 20%) until you reach your out-of-pocket maximum.
+Once you’ve paid $1000 (either in one lump sum or in a bunch smaller payments), your insurance kicks in, and from the next dollar of medical expenses (so, $1001) up to $5000 (your out-of-pocket maximum), your insurance company will pay a percentage (often 80%) and you’ll only be responsible for the remaining (often 20%) until you reach your out-of-pocket maximum.

 But why don’t the numbers add up?